Stremio/stremio-addons/README.md

 This package includes both Server and Client for a complete Add-on System.

-These add-ons are being hosted server-side and support their own node modules.
+Add-ons are being hosted server-side and support their own node modules.
 Their purpose is to respond to requests from the Client which will expect:

 - a [manifest](/documents/manifest.md) (add-on description)
 - an array of [meta elements](/documents/meta.element.md) (primary meta feed)
 - an array of [meta elements](/documents/meta.element.md) (requested by search query)